hasura/graphql-engine/server/benchmarks/README.md

 - `SKIP_PR_REPORT`: don't post the regression results directly in the PR comment body (useful if the results are noisy for now)

+### benchmark_sets/*/adhoc_operations/*

+Each script here (if present) defines a non-graphql operation to be benchmarked.
+These are run in sequence after the graphql-bench -powered queries defined in the `config.query.yaml` files.

+These are suitable for e.g. metadata queries or more complex interactions with the server, where you don't care about concurrent requests and where the work is CPU-bound (because in the future reporting will highlight stable metrics like CPU mutator time and allocations).

+**This is currently a WIP and not surfaced in reports**

 ### bench.sh

 This script runs a particular benchmark set against a particular hasura docker